 The population for the Denver region is 2,798,757, according to the 2010 Census.

-It is a nonprofit, voluntary association of local governments in the Denver region.
+It is a voluntary association of local governments in the Denver region.
 While DRCOG is a public agency, it isn't a unit of government.
 DRCOG does not have statutory authority to require local governments to be members or to follow its plans.
 DRCOG also can't tax, issue bonds or legislate.

 Federal transportation planning dollars comprise the majority of DRCOG’s funding sources.
-Participating members pay dues (based on their population and assessed valuation), which contribute 8 percent of DRCOG’s budget and provide important local match for federal funds.
+Participating members pay dues (based on their population and assessed valuation), which contribute eight percent of DRCOG’s budget and provide important local match for federal funds.
 In addition, the dues help fund the organization’s state and federal legislative advocacy efforts.
 The Board adopts its operating budget each fall.

 DRCOG is involved in many issues that affect the region's future.
 Through DRCOG, local governments work cooperatively on: